THUHoloLab/Explicit-Restriction_Convolutional_Framework/README.md

 ## How to use

-'main.m' to run the simulation
+`main.m` to run the simulation

-'main_exp.m' to run reconstruction with experimental code
+`main_exp.m` to run reconstruction with experimental code

 ## Citation
 @article{ma2022explicit,